-What’s nicer than going for a lovely drink with your little fella in tow?
+What’s nicer than going for a lovely drink with your dog in tow?
 Not a lot.
-That’s why we’ve come up with a list of some pubs where your furry best friend will receive a warm welcome.
-From cosy gastro pubs to homely inns, here’s our pick of a few of the best dog-friendly boozers in Wiltshire.
+That’s why we’ve come up with a list of some of the finest boozers where your furry best friend will receive a warm welcome.
+From cosy gastro pubs to homely inns, here’s our pick of a few of the best dog-friendly pubs in Wiltshire.

 One of the pub’s regulars says The Wyndham Arms is “like Crufts with brilliant beer!”
-And it’s a fitting description, so it’s no surprise that beer-loving dog owners flock to this CAMRA (Campaign for Real Ale) accredited watering hole.
-Dogs are given a warm welcome as well as a bowl of water to quench their thirst and some biccies to keep them happy.
-Owners can look forward to sampling one or two of their real ales—they have four regular and two changing ales on tap.
+And it’s a fitting description, so it’s no surprise that beer-loving dog owners flock to this watering hole.
+Dogs are given a warm welcome, a bowl of water and some biccies to keep them happy.
+Meanwhile, owners can look forward to sampling one or two of real ales—they have four regular and two changing ales on tap.
 This pub is the definition of a traditional British boozer, so there’s no food served—just a selection of crisps to soak up the beer.